If You Like This Wine, Try That: Your Guide to Finding Similar Wines You'll Love

 What "Similar" Actually Means in Wine

-What actually makes two wines feel similar when you drink them is structure: body (how it feels in your mouth, from light and watery to rich and heavy), tannin (the drying, chalky grip on your gums, ranging from almost none in Beaujolais to substantial in Cabernet Sauvignon), acidity (the brightness that makes your mouth water and keeps a wine from tasting flat), and how the fruit is weighted (light and fresh up front, or dense and dark and slow to open).
+What actually makes two wines feel similar when you drink them has as much to do with structure as it does with flavor.
+Structure can be broken down into these four items: Body, tannin, acidity, and weight.
+Body is how the wine feels in your mouth, from light and watery to rich and heavy.
+Tannin is that drying, chalky grip on your gums, often compared to tea, that ranges from from almost none in Beaujolais to substantial in Cabernet Sauvignon.
+Acidity is the brightness that makes your mouth water and keeps a wine from tasting flat.
+And weighted is how the fruit is experienced, such as light and fresh up front when you first taste the wine, or dense and dark and slow to open.
 Wines that share those structural markers will feel like natural companions even when they taste different on the surface.
 Wines that look similar on a label but diverge on structure will disappoint you every time.

 If You Love Pinot Noir

 Our Pinot Noir guide covers six wines that share Pinot's structural DNA across four countries.
-Mencía from northwestern Spain (Bierzo and Ribeira Sacra) is the closest structural match we found: medium body, medium tannin, high acidity, floral and mineral on the finish, and regularly available under $20.
+Mencía from northwestern Spain (Bierzo and Ribeira Sacra) is the closest structural match we found: medium body, medium tannin, high acidity, flowers and stone on the finish, and regularly available under $20.
 Beaujolais (Gamay grape, not Pinot Noir, but a close cousin in structure and spirit) delivers the food-friendliness and bright cherry character at the friendliest price point on the list.
 Frappato from Sicily goes even lighter, more floral, more delicate, the choice if you like Pinot on the lighter end.
+But you must drink it chilled!
 Cinsault from southern France or South Africa shares the silky, almost weightless texture.
 Etna Rosso from Mount Etna is Pinot's volcanic Italian cousin: same weight class, sharper acidity, a distinct mineral tension from the volcanic soil that makes it one of the most interesting bottles on the list.
 And Red Burgundy, the original, the standard, the wine that everything on this list is ultimately measured against, is where you end up when you're ready to see what Pinot looks like in the hands of people who've been perfecting it for centuries.

 If You Love Malbec